tchlux/sync/README.md

   modification time of the server and local directories, print them, and exit.

-  Executing with the `--configure` command will run the initial configuration script to update the stored configuration variables expressed in the local sync script.
+  Executing with the `--configure` option will run the initial configuration script to update the stored configuration variables expressed in the local sync script.